 3. Benchmark score.

-For students currently taking Algebra II (the highest math content tested on the ACT test), this December test offers a chance to see what the test is all about.
+For students currently taking Algebra II (the highest math content tested on the ACT test), this September test offers a chance to see what the test is all about.
 Because the test offers the TIR (see above), students can exactly what skills they need to improve for a better score.
-Some states give a FREE test in-school in the Spring (check with your student’s school), so the December scores would offer students a glimpse into their current score and might serve as an impetus to crack a prep book!
+Some states give a FREE test in-school in the Spring (check with your student’s school), so the earlier scores would offer students a glimpse into their current score and might serve as an impetus to crack a prep book!

 Want some more info about what is covered on the ACT test?
 Email Jen at firstname.lastname@example.org for her FREE Special Report on punctuation rules covered on the ACT test.
 These rules account for 18 questions out of the 75 on the English section…so knowing these 7 rules is essential!

 How to register for the ACT test?
 Click here!